googleforgames/quilkin/docs/src/file-configuration.md

 ## Static Configuration

-Example of a full configuration for `quilkin run` that utlisies a static Endpoint configuration:
+Example of a full configuration for `quilkin proxy` that utlisies a static Endpoint configuration:

 ```yaml
 {{#include ../../examples/proxy.yaml:17:100}}